Salem witch trials: Gender context

 A majority of people accused and convicted of witchcraft were women (about 78%).
 Overall, the Puritan belief and prevailing New England culture was that women were inherently sinful and more susceptible to damnation than men were.
 Throughout their daily lives, Puritans, especially Puritan women, actively attempted to thwart attempts by the Devil to overtake them and their souls.
 Indeed, Puritans held the belief that men and women were equal in the eyes of God, but not in the eyes of the Devil.
-Women's souls were seen as unprotected in their weak and vulnerable bodies.
+Women's souls were seen as unprotected in their so-called "weak and vulnerable bodies".
 Several factors may explain why women were more likely to admit guilt of witchcraft than men.
 Historian Elizabeth Reis asserts that some likely believed they had truly given in to the Devil, and others might have believed they had done so temporarily.
 However, because those who confessed were reintegrated into society, some women might have confessed in order to spare their own lives.

 Quarrels with neighbors often incited witchcraft allegations.
 One example of this is Abigail Faulkner, who was accused in 1692.
-Faulkner admitted she was "angry at what folk said," and the Devil may have temporarily overtaken her, causing harm to her neighbors.
+Faulkner admitted she was "angry at what folk said", and the Devil may have temporarily overtaken her, causing harm to her neighbors.
 Women who did not conform to the norms of Puritan society were more likely to be the target of an accusation, especially those who were unmarried or did not have children.

 Publicising witchcraft

 Cotton Mather, a minister of Boston's North Church, was a prolific publisher of pamphlets, including some that expressed his belief in witchcraft.
 In his book Memorable Providences Relating to Witchcrafts and Possessions (1689), Mather describes his "oracular observations" and how "stupendous witchcraft" had affected the children of Boston mason John Goodwin.

 Mather illustrates how the Goodwins' eldest child had been tempted by the devil and had stolen linen from the washerwoman Goody Glover.
 Glover, of Irish Catholic descent, was characterized as a disagreeable old woman and described by her husband as a witch; this may have been why she was accused of casting spells on the Goodwin children.
-After the event, four out of six Goodwin children began to have strange fits, or what some people referred to as "the disease of astonishment."
+After the event, four out of six Goodwin children began to have strange fits, or what some people referred to as "the disease of astonishment".
 The manifestations attributed to the disease quickly became associated with witchcraft.
 Symptoms included neck and back pains, tongues being drawn from their throats, and loud random outcries; other symptoms included having no control over their bodies such as becoming limber, flapping their arms like birds, or trying to harm others as well as themselves.
-These symptoms fuelled the craze of 1692.
+These symptoms fueled the craze of 1692.